Lumavate-Team/documentation/docs/2-development.rst

     .. figure:: ../images/enviromentselect.PNG
        :align: center
        :width: 400px
-       :alt: Image of the Lumavate Organization Select Page
+       :alt: Image of the Lumavate Organization Select Page.

        The Organization Select page allows users to select the command center or studio he/she wishes to edit.
-Command centers are shown with a gear icon.
-Studios are shown with a paint palette icon.
+Command centers are shown with a gear Settings icon.
+Studios are shown with a paint palette Color_Lens icon.

  #.
 Once inside the command center, you will have the option to view the uploaded :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, or :ref:`component-sets <component-sets>`.
 Click on the corresponding tab in the sidebar for the tool you wish to add.
 You will be taken to that tool’s Library page.

     .. figure:: ../images/sidebarcc.PNG
        :align: center
        :width: 550px
-       :alt: Image of the Lumavate command center navigation sidebar
+       :alt: Image of the Lumavate command center navigation sidebar with the Widget, Microservice, and Component-set tabs highlighted.

-       The navigation sidebar links to the Widget, Microservice, or Component-set Library page.
+       The navigation sidebar links to the Widget, Microservice, Component-set, Users, and CLI pages.

  #.
 Inside the tool Library page, you will have the option to add a new container or edit an existing one.
-Tools are grouped by container.
-New tools will need a new container.
+A tool's versions are grouped in a container.
+New tool will need a new container.
 New versions of old tools will be added to the original version’s container.

     * To add a new container:

        a.
-Click the blue + button in the bottom right corner of the tool's Library page.
+Click the blue + Add button in the bottom right corner of the tool's Library page.

          .. figure:: ../images/toolpagewithbuttonhighlighted.PNG
 	    :align: center
 	    :width: 450px
-	    :alt: Image of the Lumavate tool Library page with the + button in the bottom right corner highlighted
+	    :alt: Image of the Lumavate tool Library page with the Add button highlighted.

-	    The tool Library pages have an add container button in the bottom right corner.
+	    The tool Library pages list all the containers the command center has access to for the specified tool.

        b.
-A pop-up will appear asking for the tool container name, URL ref, and icon.
+A pop-up will appear asking for the tool container's name, URL ref, and icon.
 Fill out all the fields, and click the Save button.

          .. figure:: ../images/addcontainerpopup.PNG
 	    :align: center
 	    :width: 600px
-	    :alt: Image of the Lumavate Add Container pop-up
+	    :alt: Image of the Lumavate Add Container pop-up.

-	    The Add Container pop-up requires a name, URL ref, and an icon be added for each container.
+	    The Add Container pop-up asks for the container's Name, URL Ref, and Icon.

          The required fields are:
 	   * Name: what the container will be called in the platform.
 	   * URL ref: what the tool will be called in the experience URL.
 	   * Icon: the image shown alongside the tool in the platform.

-    * To edit an existing container, click on the info card for the container you wish to edit.
+    * To edit an existing container, click on the Lumavate Container Card for the container you wish to edit.

        .. figure:: ../images/toolpagewithcontainercardhighlighted.PNG
 	  :align: center
 	  :width: 450px
-	  :alt: Image of the Lumavate Container Info Card
+	  :alt: Image of the Lumavate Container Card.

 	  The Container Info Card displays the container’s name, icon, publisher, highest version number, highest version label, number of experiences using the container, total running versions, and last modified date.

        .. warning::
           Developers are unable to add or edit versions in containers that other command centers have shared with them.

  #.
 You will be taken into the Container Info page for the container you just created or selected.
-Click the blue + button in the bottom right corner of the page to add a new version of your tool.
+Click the blue + Add button in the bottom right corner of the page to add a new version of your tool.

     .. figure:: ../images/containerinfopagewithhighlightedaddbutton.PNG
        :align: center
        :width: 500px
-       :alt: Image of the Lumavate Container Info page with the add button in the bottom right corner highlighted
+       :alt: Image of the Lumavate Container Info page with the Add button highlighted.

-       The Container Info page has an add version button in the bottom right corner.
-The page shows the container’s basic information, share status, and version information.
+       The Container Info page shows the container’s basic information, share status, and version information.

  #.
 You will be redirected to an Add Version page.
 You will have the option to add a new version from scratch or to use an existing version as a template.

     .. figure:: ../images/addversionpage.PNG
        :align: center
        :width: 500px
-       :alt: Image of the Lumavate Add Version page
+       :alt: Image of the Lumavate Add Version page.

-       ..
+       The Add Version page asks for the Version Template, Port, Version Number, Label, Includes, and Image for the new version.

     The Add Version page is split into four sections:
       * Section one allows users to use a previous version as a template